AlexBlandin/alexblandin.github.io/AISI-Proposal/pricing.md

 # Tentative pricing for drafting a budget (2024-10-22)

-A good example of some more realistic cloud-native (spot) pricing is given in [RETRO Is Blazingly Fast](https://mitchgordon.me/ml/2022/07/01/retro-is-blazing.html) where the cost (~$1k) was largely dominated by re-embedding the entire dataset (note, they did not re-train):
+A good example of some more realistic cloud-native (spot) pricing is given in [RETRO Is Blazingly Fast](https://mitchgordon.me/ml/2022/07/01/retro-is-blazing.html) where the cost (~$1k) was largely dominated by re-embedding the entire dataset (note, they did not re-train), as quoted below:

 > Tokenization takes around 1.9 min / 1M chunks on your standard CPU core.
 The Pile ends up being around 5.8B chunks (370B tokens), so that means you’re looking at ~180 hours of CPU time to tokenize, which you can easily parallelize down to only a few hours of wall time.
 >